beta-tester/python-gpsd-client/README.md

 # python-gpsd-client
-a gpsd-client in python is using python threadding.
+a gpsd-client in python is using python threading.

 this is a test project only. use it at your own risk.